sjoerd-de-vries/SYNLABEL/README.md

 ## Installation

-The virtual environment that was used to run this framework succesfully is specified in requirements.txt
+The virtual environment that was used to run this framework successfully is specified in requirements.txt

 The code was tested using Python version 3.9